alanxue1/NaviCart/README.md

 ## 🙏 Acknowledgments

-- Big thanks to Mappedin for the API subscription
+- Big thanks to Kimberly Luu at Mappedin for the API subscription
-- Kimberly our amazing client
+- Another huge thanks to Kimberly our amazing client
-- inspirations
+- Other inspirations

 ## 📞 Contact